plateau in the Namib Desert, I watched in awe as he

 Yet despite this, life goes on, people laugh, people smile, people LIVE.

 Some of the most enchanting, courageous and vibrant people I have ever met, have been met within this amazing continent.
+Varied cultures that dazzle the senses.

-I have been welcomed with open arms…in Maasai villages, ones far removed from the tourist destinations…no one spoke English, yet we laughed together.
+I have been welcomed with open arms into Maasai villages, ones far removed from the tourist destinations.
+No one spoke English, yet we laughed together.
 I shared their huts.
 There was trust and there was genuine curiosity, but most of all there was tolerance and understanding.
-Cultures differ, but humankind does not...

-We all want peace, we all want happiness.
+We all want peace...we all want happiness.

-A burley white guy with long hair and a beard, I was laughing with them...
+A burley white guy with long hair and a beard, I was laughing with them...and we were armed with candy bars and the simple gift of wonderment at the people and places around us.

 Laughter sounds the same in any language, yes?

-as men of honour and integrity do.
+We laughed, shared stories, ideals, and we solved the world's problems simply...as men of honour and integrity do.
 Imagine that...

 And so many evenings in my beloved Southern Africa, sleeping under the stars in Namibia, Botswana, Zimbabwe, Zambia and South Africa…